shafanaura/tickitz-backend/README.md

 ## API SPECS

-- POST `/api/v1/login` Route for login to existing user
+- POST `/auth/login` Route for login to existing user
-- POST `/api/v1/register` Route for register new user
+- POST `/auth/register` Route for register new user
-- POST `/api/v1/forgot_password` Route for request reset pasword **(Not done yet)**
+- POST `/forgot_password` Route for request reset pasword **(Not done yet)**
-- POST `/api/v1/forgot_password/:code` Route for change password **(Not done yet)**
+- POST `/forgot_password/:code` Route for change password **(Not done yet)** **movies**
+- GET `/movies` Route for get all movies
+- GET `/movies/:id` Route for get movie detail by id
+- POST/PUT `/movies` Route for adding movie
+- PATCH/PUT `/movies/:id` Route for modify item on movie by id
-- GET `/api/v1/flash_sale` Route for get item on flash sale list
+- DELETE `/movies/:id` Route for delete item on movie by id **genre**
-- GET `/api/v1/products` Route for get all products
+- GET `/genres` Route for get all genres
-- GET `/api/v1/products/:productId` Route for get products detail
+- GET `/genres/:id` Route for get genre detail by id
+- POST/PUT `/genres` Route for adding genre
+- PATCH/PUT `/genres/:id` Route for modify item on genre by id
+- DELETE `/genres/:id` Route for delete item on genre by id **cinema**
+- GET `/cinemas` Route for get all cinemas
-- GET/PATCH `/api/v1/profile` Route for get and change currently logged user data
+- GET `/cinemas/:id` Route for get cinema detail by id
-- GET `/api/v1/cart/:itemId` Route for adding items to cart
+- POST/PUT `/cinemas` Route for adding cinema
-- PATCH/DELETE `/api/v1/cart/:itemId` Route for modify item on cart **(Not done yet)**
+- PATCH/PUT `/cinemas/:id` Route for modify item on cinema by id
-- GET/POST `/api/v1/checkout` Route for view calculated items on invoice and confirm order
+- DELETE `/cinemas/:id` Route for delete item on cinema by id **time**
+- GET `/times` Route for get all times
+- GET `/times/:id` Route for get time detail by id
-- POST `/api/v1/payment/:invoiceId` Route for payment not paid invoice **(Not done yet)**
+- POST/PUT `/times` Route for adding time

-- POST `/
+- PATCH/PUT `/times/:id` Route for modify item on time by id
+- DELETE `/times/:id` Route for delete item on time by id